vedarthv/Catalan-Path-Ideal/README.md

 #  Catalan-Path-Ideal

-A paper about the Grobner basis of an Catalan ideal.
+A paper about the Grobner basis of an Catalan path ideal.

 proof.tex: the paper source is on TeX